-Baisakhi is one of the most beautiful and colorful events in the Sikh Calendar which occurs during mid of April month.
+Baisakhi is one of the most beautiful and colourful events in the Sikh Calendar which occurs during mid of April month.
 It is traditionally celebrated in different parts of the country especially in Punjab as a harvest festival.
 Baisakhi is a joyous occasion and celebrated with full enthusiasm.
 Also, Baisakhi the harvest festival of Punjab is marked as a very significant religious event in the history of Sikh Khalsa Panth.

 Due to the association of Indian festivals with the sun and the moon, the month of Baisakh is named after the constellation Visakha.
 Baisakhi is the first day of the solar year.
 On this day the Sun enters the first sign 'Mekh'.
 This is why this day is also called Mekh Sankranti (Sangrand).